 It is important to understand that for people who care deeply about their pets, this is like asking them to leave their children behind.
 Research shows that people’s bonds with their pets provide an important form of support, particularly in times of crisis.
 For either children or adults in an abusive situation, their pets may be their best friends and their primary way to cope.
 Leaving a pet behind to face abuse, or having to give up a pet to an animal shelter to face possible euthanasia, adds yet another trauma to what these families are already enduring.

 To see the stories of some of the people and animals we have helped, click here.

 Who is affected by domestic violence?

 Domestic violence can occur anywhere; it crosses all races, all cultures, all occupations, all ages, and all socioeconomic backgrounds.
-There were 54,010 reported cases of domestic violence in Georgia in 2006.
+In 2015, law enforcement officers responded to 65,487 family violence incidents.
 Eighty-five percent of the victims of domestic violence had previously been battered by their killer.
 Forty-four percent of the cases where a fatality resulted occurred while children were present.
-You may be surprised to know that Georgia ranks 9th in the nation for its rate of men killing women.
+You may be surprised to know that Georgia ranks 8th in the nation for its rate of men killing women.
 Domestic violence is the leading cause of injury to women between ages 15-44 in the United States – more than car accidents, muggings, and rapes combined.

 How does Ahimsa House help?

 Ahimsa House receives a small amount of government funding through the Victim’s of Crime Act Victim’s Assistance Program.
 This funding allocated to one full time staff position, so we rely entirely on individual donations, grants, and corporate sponsorships to cover the costs associated with caring for the pets in our program and overhead costs.
 We are run almost entirely on volunteer labor and receive many in-kind donations of goods and services, making us highly cost-effective.